mattpap/masters-thesis/sphinx/src/algorithms.rst

 very useful if other algorithms fail or are not applicable.
 Where possible we use heuristic GCD algorithm [Liao1995heuristic]_, which transforms a problem of computing GCD of polynomials to integer GCD problem.
-Although the algorithm is heuristic, with current parametrization it never failed in SymPy.
+Although the algorithm is heuristic, with current parametrization it never failed in |sympy|.
 Daily practice shows that this approach is superior to the algorithm based on subresultants, however heuristic GCD is only limited to integers and rationals (by clearing denominators).
 It also requires very efficient integer GCD algorithm, so it is beneficial to use gmpy library for this purpose.
 We also implement an algorithm that uses